Anu30102004/college-organization-system/README.md

   # College Organization System

-  This is a code bundle for College Organization System.
-The original project is available at https://www.figma.com/design/L6XXDCuDvBeFVOfCUIIYXE/College-Organization-System.
+  This is a code bundle for College Organization System

   ## Running the code